einarhaaland/DAT250-expass/dat250-expass6.md

-## technical problems that you encountered during the completion of the tutorial
+## Technical problems that I encountered during the completion of the tutorials
 No technical problems.
-## a link to your code for experiments 1-2 above
+## A link to your code for experiments 1-2 above
 https://github.com/einarhaaland/DAT250-expass/tree/main/assignment6
-## any pending issues with this assignment which you did not manage to solve
+## Any pending issues with this assignment which I did not manage to solve
 No issues I did not manage to solve.